Tuition and Funding

 Tuition Costs

-The University of Texas at Austin is annually recognized as one of the best values in higher educations by national publications that evaluate academic quality and cost.
+The University of Texas at Austin is annually recognized as one of the best values in higher education by national publications that evaluate academic quality and cost.
 Learn more about graduate tuition costs, payment options and more.

 Applying for a Dual Degree?
 Please note, tuition rates for dual degrees vary greatly.
 Be sure to review tuition costs for Dual Programs here.